 Objective: Strengthen enabling frameworks for local climate action

 The V-LED project partners have worked with our government counterparts for many years and since 2015, we have implemented different dialogue, capacity development and global advocacy measures.
 Our current milestones are:

 Accompanying the climate policy and legislative process in Kwale County, Kenya.

 Advising the climate strategy development process in Nkangala District and Emalahleni Local Municipality, in cooperation with the national Department of Environment, Forestry and Fisheries and the Mpumalanga Provincial government in South Africa.

-The V-LED project is implemented between 2015-2021.
-It is supported by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) as part of its International Climate Initiative (IKI).
+The project is supported by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) as part of its International Climate Initiative.
+It runs until 2021.